-In its final open event, taking place in Brussels and virtually, on 29-30 August 2022, the project team aims to create a vivid opportunity for people, organisations, companies and projects to shape to further integrate all the actors of the @Home paradigm.
+In its final open event, taking place in Brussels and virtually, on 29-30 August 2022, the project team aims to create a vivid opportunity for people, organisations, companies and projects to shape and further integrate all the actors of the @Home paradigm.
 Save the date and register now!

 Personalised rehabilitation, better continuity of care, and a better quality of life are phenomenally important issues for Europe’s patients.
 This is why the vCare project aims to provide a smart coaching solution grounded in the logic of personalised care pathways, by using virtual coaching activities to assist rehabilitation in elderly people.